 What does this have to do with my promotional opportunity for New Authors?

-One of the songs we’ve come up with to help children to break the ice sorta speak in the children’s bible study class (to which I am still involved) is an Introduce yourself song.
+One of the songs my team came up with to help children to break the ice in the children’s bible study class is an Introduce yourself song.
 It starts:

 At the end of last year, I told you all that I was looking to implement another promotional opportunity for authors on this blog.
 It has taken a long time but is finally here!